-- (b) Describe and discuss other key aspects of program performance goals that were not discussed in (a). - (c) Provide updates to the forecast of net energy and demand impacts.
+- (b) Describe and discuss other key aspects of program performance goals that were not discussed in - (a).
+Website hits totaled 7,191 - (c) Provide updates to the forecast of net energy and demand impacts.
 The forecast should be updated at least annually.
 Note and explain any discrepancies between the filed program goal and the latest forecast.